Belt (firearms): Non-disintegrating belt

 This type of belt consists of a design that can be reused, as it does not fall apart during function, similar to a feed strip.
 This is found only on a few types of machine guns still in use, such as the Soviet DShK, RPD, PK, the Russian RPL-20, PKP Pecheneg, the German MG 34, MG 42, MG 3, Chinese QJY-88, and the British Vickers, which used a non-disintegrating canvas and brass belt links.
 Arguably, precursors to the belt-fed machine gun were the Cass rifle, patented in 1848, and the Treeby chain gun, patented in the 1850s.

 Belts were originally composed of canvas with pockets spaced evenly to allow the belt to be mechanically fed into the gun.
 These designs were prone to malfunctions due to the effects of oil, grease, and other contaminants altering the shape of the belt.
 If they became saturated with water, canvas belts including the loops holding the cartridges would contract, and the gun mechanism would be unable to extract the rounds.
 Later belt designs used permanently connected metal links to hold the cartridges, and weapons which originally used canvas belts such as the Vickers Gun were then deployed with these more dependable formats.
 These belts were more tolerant to exposure to solvents and oil.
 Despite it being a more efficient system, few are still used, possibly due to the added cost and effort.

-Non-disintegrating belts often come in pieces of limited length connected by disintegrating link, and after being fed through the weapon the piece falls off, limiting the length of the used belt hanging from the weapon to no more than one such piece.
+Non-disintegrating belts often come in pieces of limited length connected by disintegrating links, and after being fed through the weapon the piece falls off, limiting the length of the used belt hanging from the weapon to no more than one such piece.
 Many weapons designed to use non-disintegrating metal links or canvas belts are provided with machines to automatically reload these belts with loose rounds or rounds held in stripper clips.
 In use during World War I, reloaders allowed ammunition belts to be recycled quickly to allow a practical rate of continuous fire.